tobz-nz/autoform-spark/readme.md

 Install autoform and look at ./sparks/autoform/[version]/docs/autoform.html for more in depth documentation.

 ## Change Log

+- 3.8.2
+-- add ability to pass an array of field id's to the set() method.
+-- add a buttons() method.
+This sets/gets the submit button markup.

+- 3.8.1
+-- correct & update documentation.

 - 3.8.0
 -- added wrap_all method.